(Black Lives Matter Cover Illustration by Sacrée Frangine)

 - There are currently 35 states in which police officers can rape women in police custody and not be prosecuted and convicted of a felony.
 (Source)

-- The NYPD has a budget of 6 BILLION dollar budget and yet education continuously gets defunded and teachers have to pay for their own supplies.
+- The NYPD has a budget of 6 BILLION dollars budget and yet education continuously gets defunded and teachers have to pay for their own supplies.
 This money could go to homeless services, youth programs, among other programs to help communities instead of arresting a homeless man sleeping on a bench.
 (Source)

 - Have you heard of the Blue Wall of Silence?
 It is an informal rule among police officers not to report on a colleague’s errors, misconducts, or crimes, including police brutality.
 Is that not entirely messed up?
 (Source)